rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part08/README.md

 18: Predicate<String> lambda2 = s -> str.startsWith(s);
 ````

 Line 17 shows that we want to call `String.startsWith()` and pass a single parameter to be supplied at runtime.
 This would be a nice way of filtering the data in a list.

+This kind of method references refers to a situation when you are calling a method in a lambda to an external object that already exists.
+For example, the lambda expression `() -> object.toString()` can be rewritten as `object::toString`.

-Next, we call an instance method without knowing the instance in advance:
+Next, we call an **instance method without knowing the instance in advance** (i.e. an arbitrary object of a particular type):

 ````
 19: Predicate<String> methodRef3 = String::isEmpty;
 20: Predicate<String> lambda3 = s -> s.isEmpty();
 ````

 Line 19 says the method that we want to call is declared in `String`.
-It looks like a `static` method, but it isn’t.
+It looks like a `static` method, but it isn't.
 Instead, Java knows that `isEmpty` is an instance method that does not take any parameters.
 Java uses the parameter supplied at runtime as the instance on which the method is called.

+Reference to an instance method of an arbitrary object of a particular type refers to a non-`static` method that is not bound to a receiver.
+For example, `String::trim` is a non-`static` method reference that identifies the non-`static` `trim()` method of the `String` class.
+Because a non-`static` method requires a target object, which in this example is a `String` object, `trim()` will be invoked on this object.

+This can be a little confusing.
+So we are calling a non-`static` method but using a class name.
+Actually **the instance of the class is passed when the method is called**.

-Finally, we have a constructor reference:
+Finally, we have a **constructor reference**:

 ````
 21: Supplier<ArrayList> methodRef4 = ArrayList::new;